paulio11/P1-Personality-Site/README.md

 ### Unimplimended Features

 If I had more time I would have loved to have implemendted the following:
-- A contact form feedback page instead of just directing to the Code Institute form dump.
+- A contact form confirmation page instead of just directing to the Code Institute form dump.
+- Due to hiding the file input on the contact form (to match style) there is no longer feedback showing a file has sucessfully been selected.
+Would love to have researched this more and added something to show this in the button's absence.
+- A hamburger menu for the header navigation menu.
+It wraps and covers 2 or 3 lines at lower screen widths which looks okay but not great.
+This is probably something I can come back and add once I start learning more about javascript.
+- A gallery page based on the one in the [Love Running](https://github.com/paulio11/love-running) walkthrough project.
+This would have been a great way to show off some of the art Kyle recieves and showcases weekly on his streams.

+## Bugs and Other Issues

+## Technologies

+## Testing

+## Deployment

+## Credits